stancsz/AgentProgrammingLanguage/PRD.md

 - **Agentic RAG**: Retrieval intents, query refinement loops, and verification gates are encapsulated as reusable language patterns, enabling deterministic testing and golden traces for research-style agentic RAG workflows.
 - **Reasoning frameworks (ReAct, Plan-and-Solve, Reflexion)**: Control-flow primitives and metadata allow these reasoning loops to be encoded, versioned, and validated within APL, instead of being hidden in prompts or bespoke Python glue.
 - **Extensibility for future standards**: By separating declarative agent intent from execution backends, APL keeps room for new interoperability layers, marketplaces, or simulation environments while preserving a single source of truth for agent behavior.
+- **Deployment agility**: Portable code generation and packaging make it straightforward to ship the same agent to laptops, Kubernetes clusters, or serverless runtimes while honoring declared capabilities and policies.

 ## Expert Design Review (Programming Language Perspective)
 - **Purpose alignment**: The repository communicates APL as a full Agent Programming Language.
 Maintain strict naming consistency across documentation and tooling to avoid scope drift and to reinforce that the goal is a programmable, testable agent language rather than an informal notation.